 “This route is described in Leigh Ortenburger’s A Climber’s Guide to the Teton Range as ‘a difficult high-angle snow and ice climb.’
 It is rated at Grade II, F6.
 Both Frishman and Whitten had extensive mountaineering experience.
 That morning they left the Lower Saddle and began ascending the Northwest Couloir.
 They decided to climb unroped, although they carried a rope with them.
 They also had crampons and ice-climbing tools but no hard hats.

-Around 11:15 a.m., Whitten successfully reached the top of the couloir, with Frishman close behind.
+Around 11:15 a.m. on January 19, Whitten successfully reached the top of the couloir, with Frishman close behind.
 A few feet from the top, Frishman slipped.
 He was unable to self-arrest on the steep ice and fell approximately 2,000 feet to his death.
 Whitten was unable to reach Frishman, so he ran out to the Moose Visitor Center for help.”